kshaffer/musi199/unit3.md

 - melody
 - bass line
 - chords (thoroughbass figures above the bass notes)
-- harmonic functions (functional bass symbols below the bass notes)
+- harmonic functions (functional bass symbols below the bass notes—interpreted or uninterpreted will be accepted for credit, but aim for interpreted)

 There will be a final dictation test during finals week, which will determine students' final grades for this criterion.
 That test will contain multiple phrase-length progressions in major and in minor.
 The student's grade on that test will be the median score for all the progressions dictated, with the provision that the final grade cannot be higher than the highest score for a minor- or a major-key exercise.
 (In other words, if a student is better at major than minor, their final score cannot be higher than the score of their best minor-key exercise.)